Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Contact forces, admissible test functions, and their convergence

-\begin{rmk} We note that the technical difficulties in the proof of \Cref{cforce-l2intime} cannot be circumvented by directly considering weak-$\ast$ convergence in this space.
-Indeed, we mention here that $L^2( I ;M(\partial Q))$ is not the dual space to $L^2( I ;C(\partial Q))$, as $M(\partial Q)$ does not satisfy the Radon-Nikod\'ym property (see e.g. \cite[Section 1.3]{banachSpacesBook}). \end{rmk}
+\begin{rmk} Even the stronger assumption of $\sigma_k\in L^2( I ;M(\partial Q))$, i.e.\@ strong measurability, (which is satisfied for our approximation in \Cref{existence-CF-quasi}) does not help, as the strong measurability may be lost in the weak$^{*}$ limit.
+This is closely related to the fact that $L^2( I ;M(\partial Q))$ is not the dual space to $L^2( I ;C(\partial Q))$, as $M(\partial Q)$ does not satisfy the Radon-Nikod\'ym property (see e.g. \cite[Section 1.3]{banachSpacesBook}). \end{rmk}